 a woman is approved for Medicaid for Pregnant Women (MPW).

 - Medicaid for Pregnant Women is a free, state-funded

 prenatal and delivery services.

-Applications for both programs may be made at the Division of Human Services by appointment.
+Applications for both programs may be completed at the Division of Human Services.

 Prenatal Case Management